 My show promises to celebrate the music, culture and people of the world, and I do this by conducting two-hour live interviews with people I find interesting.

 From the start, I didn’t want to be overly researching guests.
 Firstly, this seemed like a recipe for reproducing the same kinds of responses and content that any interviewer would generate, simply encouraging my guests to regurgitate what I had already researched.

 Secondly, interviews are like living beings; they grow and evolve, and as seasoned journalist Christa Ackroyd said at a recent event I attended, the questions we want to ask will depend on the last answer given by the interviewee.

-There is a period of darkness, a time of confusion, lack of insight, some kind of pain or suffering, a journey riddled with wrong decisions and a lack of direction.
+There is a period of darkness, a time of confusion, a lack of insight, some kind of pain or suffering, a journey riddled with wrong decisions and a lack of direction.
 Then, we have the moment – or more often moments – of realisation, where we find clarity, truth and a renewed sense of direction.
-Finally, this leads to the most powerful part of the story, the period of transformation that delivers the insights and wisdom.
-I am currently writing a book on how people transform, featuring the stories of people from all walks of life who have experienced some kind of awakening.
+Finally, this leads to the most powerful part of the story, the period of transformation that delivers insights and wisdom.

 Speaking with clarity

 When I write an article, I hear it as a speech, and it’s great because the audience will read at their own pace.
 I can check and double-check the words I have used, take out anything that doesn’t add value or confuses the issue, and I certainly don’t have to worry about “hesitation, repetition or deviation” – a playful reference to one of my favourite radio shows, Just a Minute.